Debottam1234567890/15-puzzle-gui-solver/README.md

 * Use keyboard arrow keys or click tiles to move manually.
 * Select heuristic from dropdown to change AI solving strategy.

+### Understanding Move Notation
+**Important: Move Direction Convention**
+The move directions in this solver represent where the empty space moves, which is the standard convention for sliding puzzles.
+Example:
+Consider this configuration:
+12  1 10  2
+ 7 11  4 14
+ 5  0  9 15    ← Empty space (0) is at position (2, 1)
+ 8 13  6  3
+When the solution says "move right", it means:

+The empty space moves to the right (from column 1 to column 2) This is accomplished by the tile to the RIGHT of the empty space sliding LEFT into it In this case, the tile with value 9 at position (2, 2) slides left into the empty position After the move:

+   12  1 10  2
+    7 11  4 14
+    5  9  0 15    ← Empty space moved right, tile 9 moved left
+    8 13  6  3
+Direction Summary:

+"up": Empty space moves up → tile above slides down "down": Empty space moves down → tile below slides up "left": Empty space moves left → tile on left slides right "right": Empty space moves right → tile on right slides left

+This convention makes it intuitive to follow the path of the empty space through the puzzle, which is how humans typically think about solving these puzzles.
 ---

 ## Contributing